Frosty515/Custom-Arch/docs/design.md

 - form 1: `[literal]` where literal is a 64-bit integer (also known as `MEMORY`).
 - form 2: `[base*index+offset]`, where any of the 3 can be a register or an immediate of any size (also known as `COMPLEX`).
 - In form 2, index or offset can be excluded.
 If the offset is a register, it can be positive or negative.

-### Labels

-- Labels in an operand are equivalent to an immediate value of the address of the label.

 ## Devices